apiobuild/platform/content/blog/troubleshoot-chopin-store.md

 ### How can I get notification when someone places a new order?

-🙋 At the top of your Order google sheet, click `Tools` and then `Notification Rules`.
+🙋 You can set up google sheet notification to get real-time updates on new order submission.
+At the top of your Order google sheet, click `Tools` and then `Notification Rules`.
 Select "when" you want to receive notifications.
 [Read more](https://support.google.com/docs/answer/91588?co=GENIE.Platform%3DDesktop&hl=en)

 ### How can I shrink my store URL?